-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 57 The Air Quality Management Plan and Smoke Management Plan must include at least the following to describe how the EAC Holder: • Identify places of high use by Aboriginal Groups for traditional purposes and develop mitigation measures if adverse effects are predicted at those locations.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 57 The Air Quality Management Plan and Smoke Management Plan must include at least the following to describe how the EAC Holder: Identify places of high use by Aboriginal Groups for traditional purposes and develop mitigation measures if adverse effects are predicted at those locations.
 Ongoing In Compliance With financial support from BC Hydro, several Indigenous groups conducted traditional use studies to document Indigenous use of lands and resources in the Site C project area.
 Study reports identified areas of high use by Indigenous groups and were submitted to BC Hydro.
-BC Hydro is monitoring air quality at 4 locations and an additional air quality monitoring station will be installed during construction of the Hudson's Hope Berm.
-Data completeness target of 75% will be maintained through 2020.
-Data is shared with the BC Ministry of Environment.
+BC Hydro is monitoring air quality at 5 locations, which includes an additional station that was installed in fall 2020 prior to the start of construction of the Hudson's Hope Berm.
+The data completeness target of 75% will be maintained through 2021.
+Data is shared with the BC Ministry of Environment and Climate Change.
 Section 4.1 of the CEMP requires Contractors to prepare EPPs that include measures to manage emissions and dust from all project activities.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 57 Measures to manage emissions and dust from all Project activities.
 Ongoing In Compliance Section 4.1 of the CEMP requires Contractors to prepare EPPs that include measures to manage emissions and dust from all project activities.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 57 Measures to manage Project effects on air quality associated with concrete production at concrete batch plants.
 Ongoing In Compliance Section 4.1 of the CEMP requires Contractors to prepare EPPs that include measures to manage emissions and dust from all project activities.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-EAC 57 Control Project-related smoke by following the most current BC Ministry of Environment Open Burning Smoke Control Regulation.
+EAC 57 · Control Project-related smoke by following the most current BC Ministry of Environment Open Burning Smoke Control Regulation.
 Ongoing In Compliance Section 4.1 and Appendix A of the CEMP refer to the requirement to control Project- related smoke in accordance with the BC Ministry of Environment's Open Burning Smoke Control Regulation.
-BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting
+BC Hydro audits compliance with this